killercoda/scenarios-helm/automatic-roll-deployment/step6/text.md

 In this step, you will verify that deployment rollout is done automatically

-Upgrade the release to use the message `You successfully automatic rollout deployment !` instead of the previous one.
+Upgrade the release to use the message `You successfully automatic rollout deployment!` instead of the previous one.

 <br>